google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/search-optimization/index.md

 To learn more about building URL structure across desktop and mobile, read [Building Smartphone-Optimized Websites](https://developers.google.com/webmasters/smartphone-sites/).

-## Control Crawling and Indexing from Search Engines
+## Control crawling and indexing from search engines

 Being listed properly on search engines is critical to delivering your website to the world, but poor configuration may cause unexpected content to be included in the results.
 This section helps you avoid such problems by explaining how crawlers work and how they index websites.

 Sharing information has no better place than the web.
-Once you publish a document, it's immediately available to the entire world.
+When you publish a document, it's immediately available to the entire world.
 The page will be visible to anyone who knows the URL.
 That's where search engines come in.
 To be available to the world, search engines need to find your website.